NovationScripts/Multimillionaire/README.md

 At the same time, it's accessible to a larger number of users, with approximately equal chances and conditions for everyone, even after a long period of time.

-And earnings of 5% from one referral would be approximately ~$50,000 if the referred player reaches the finish line.
+And earnings of 5% from one referral would be not less than $50,000 if the referred player reaches the finish line.

+In fact, if you calculate it, 5% from one player across all their deposits is roughly equivalent to 277.72 ETH.
+So, we could comfortably reduce these percentages to 1% to save budgets or shift the 5% referral payment to only the final deposit.

 https://github.com/NovationScripts/Multimillionaire/blob/main/TokenGame2Lines.sol